hayotensor/mesh-template/README.md

 #### Start DHT / Start Node

-This will start a new subnet (fresh swarm as initial node/bootnode and server in one)
+This will start a new subnet (fresh swarm as initial node/bootnode and server in one).
+It is <b>not</b> required to run a node as a bootnode together.
+Bootnodes should be treated as contact point for entry only.

 ```bash
 mesh-server-mock \
 --host_maddrs /ip4/0.0.0.0/tcp/31330 /ip4/0.0.0.0/udp/31330/quic \